 2. RPA tackles tedious tasks

 While manufacturing companies use cobots on the front lines of production, robotic process automation (RPA) software is more useful in the back office.
-RPA software is capable of handling high-volume, repetitious tasks, transferring data across systems, queries, calculations and record maintenance.
+RPA software is capable of handling high-volume or repetitious tasks, transferring data across systems, queries, calculations and record maintenance.

-RPA software automates functions such as order processing, so that people don't need to enter data manually, and in turn don't need to spend time searching for inputting mistakes.
-In this way, RPA has the potential to save on time and labor.
+RPA software automates functions such as order processing so that people don't need to enter data manually, and in turn, don't need to spend time searching for inputting mistakes.
+In this way, RPA has the potential to save time and labor.